j2doll/X2C/README.md

 There is nothing to comment, those 10 lines were taken from Qt Example.

 Then it does some normalization:
-1/ removes content of <restriction> which holds value constrains.
+:one: removes content of <restriction> which holds value constrains.
 No constrains are supported because it would require two classes with same name and one is subclass of the other.
 This change should preserve
 I said no!
 If xml file is valid against schema, constrains has been already used and no subtyping is necessary.
-2/ iterates through whole tree and moves definitions to root.
+:two: iterates through whole tree and moves definitions to root.
 There are elements and attributes defined deep inside tree in place they are used, it would be hard for me to process such schema.
 Element definition is moved to root child and replaced by element reference; Attributes are moved in the same way.
 This change can be done only if element/attribute names are unique.
 Deep type definition are local and anonymouse, so it is necessary to name them; names usues its own namespace $userNamespace:anon and are numbered.
 Type definition is moved to root child and replaced by type attribute in parent.
-3/ destroys <group>s and <attributeGroup>s; elements and attributes defined inside are copied to places where such group is referenced.
+:three: destroys <group>s and <attributeGroup>s; elements and attributes defined inside are copied to places where such group is referenced.
 This step is not implemented, it is commented out because it doesn't work in some scenarios: DOM manipulating methods just block whole application; couldn't resolve where the problem is located, those tests are marked .group.
 All these operations keeps schema valid with one exception: anonymouse types namespace.
 They are necessary to provide simple and unique way of processing each schema.